Optimize Images for Web

-If you are running WordPress, these are now part of the core since WP 4.4, so you don’t have to worry about adding them.
-KeyCDN’s cache enabler plugin is fully compatible the HTML attributes that make images responsive.
+If you are running WordPress, these are now part of the core since WordPress 4.4, so you don’t have to worry about adding them.
+KeyCDN’s Cache Enabler plugin is fully compatible the HTML attributes that make images responsive.

 Using a content delivery network like KeyCDN, or what we also call an image CDN, can be one of the easiest and fastest ways to speed up the delivery of your images.
 The main reason is because it decreases the latency to the user where they are located by serving your images from a POP physically closest to them.
 It also allows for additional control over the caching of your images as well as hotlink protection.

 We ran some image CDN tests and the results were that the total download times on our image assets with a CDN enabled decreased by 65% on average!
 The TTFB and the content download times were the two greatest factors improved by implementing a CDN.

 File formats - PNG, JPEG, WebP, and SVG

 One of the final ways you can optimize images for web performance is to have a good strategy for the file formats you use.
-PNG and JPEGs are the most commonly used image file formats on the web.
-However there are two other formats that you should also be considering, and that is WebP and SVG.
-These are by far the smallest in size, and can do wonders to reduce your total web page size.
+PNG and JPEG are the most commonly used image file formats on the web.
+However, there are two other formats that you should also be considering, and that is WebP and SVG.
+These are by far the smallest in size and can do wonders to reduce your total web page size.

 WebP is an image format developed by Google to ensure superior compression of photos.
 In fact they even use WebP themselves on websites like YouTube.
-We ran a test in WordPress with 5 large JPG images to demonstrate how much compression actually takes place when converted to the WebP format and the significant size difference between the two formats.
+We ran a test in WordPress with 5 large JPEG images to demonstrate how much compression actually takes place when converted to the WebP format and the significant size difference between the two formats.
 We are using lossless compression with Optimus to optimize the images and also convert to WebP format upon upload to the media library.
 The Cache Enabler plugin then delivers WebP images based to supported browsers.